Connecticut Legal Age Of Consent (Legal Age for Consensual Sex)

 Finally, minors UNDER the age of 16 and at least 13 years old can consent to sex with anyone no more then 3 years older then they are.

 Connecticut has a close-in-age exemption, also known as a "Romeo and Juliet law", to the legal age of consent.
 This provision allows partners who are close in age, or both under the Connecticut age of consent, to engage in consensual sex without fear of prosecution under Connecticut age of consent regulations.
 For more information, read about close-in-age exemptions.

 What is the Age of Consent?

 The Age of Consent is the age at which a person is deemed by Connecticut law to be capable of consenting to, and engaging in, sexual acts.
 Anyone who engages in sexual activity of any type with a partner under the applicable Age of Consent is breaking the law and can be charged with crimes ranging from a misdemeanor to a felony (statutory rape) depending on the jurisdiction in which they are prosecuted.
 Connecticut's specific laws on the Age of Consent can be found above.

 What happens if I violate the Connecticut Age of Consent?

-If you engage in sexual activity with a minor who is under the Connecticut Age of Consent of 16, you can be prosecuted under Connecticut sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the Connecticut Age of Consent of 18, you can be prosecuted under Connecticut sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .